proycon/LaMachine/docs/lamachine_pres_2021.md

 * A solution for the distribution and deployment of software and software services
 * Installation and configuration recipes
-* ..for a limited set of (often interconnected) NLP software
+* ..for a limited set of (sometimes interconnected) NLP software
 * WP3 software stack from Radboud University / KNAW HuC
-* No new repository; relies on established software repositories
+* No new package repository; relies on established packaged repositories
 * Builds on existing technologies
 * A fairly standalone infrastructure in the absence of a larger CLARIAH-wide one

 ## Different "flavours"

-Offer a similar environment in different flavours:
+Offer a similar environment in different *flavours*:

-- Native, in a local user environment
+- Native installation, in a local user environment
-- Native, globally on dedicated system *(local or remote)*:
+- Native installation, globally on dedicated system *(local or remote)*:
     - Linux
     - Windows Subsystem for Linux (limited)
     - macOS (limited)